alexmcbride/insimdotnet/README.md

 This project site is for version 2.0 of the library, which includes full InSim, InSim Relay, OutSim and OutGauge support, improvements to the API and improved network efficiency.

+From InSim.NET 2.1.0 onwards the library requires *.NET Framework 4.5*.
+Older binaries for .NET 4.0 and 3.5 are available in the releases section.

 To install InSimDotNet using [NuGet](http://nuget.org/) run the following command in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console).

 ```powershell